There may be affiliate links in this post. Read my disclosure policy to learn more.

 Santa Monica Pier

 The main reason I love Santa Monica is the Santa Monica Pier.
-There is an entire amusement park built on the pier and it is surprisingly reasonable compare to other piers around the city like the one at Navy Pier in Chicago.
+There is an entire amusement park built on the pier, and it is surprisingly reasonable compared to other piers around the city, like the one at Navy Pier in Chicago.

 Venice Beach

 Venice Beach is as crazy as you heard!
-It also smells like weed, has a loud music, and a lot of people trying to sell you things.
-However, it still is a really cool beach to visit, especially if you have older kids.
-If you have younger kids, I would forget about it, because they’ll find it weird and strange.
+It also smells like weed, has loud music, and a lot of people trying to sell you things.
+However, it still is a cool beach to visit, especially if you have older kids.
+If you have younger kids, I would forget about it because they’ll find it weird and strange.

-The beach itself is a very nice beach there’s a breakwater that helps make some fairly large waves.
-We did see some surfers out there and my kids happily went in the water despite the temperature being only 65 degrees.
+The beach is very nice, and there’s a breakwater that helps make some fairly large waves.
+We did see some surfers out there, and my kids happily went in the water despite the temperature being only 65 degrees.

 Santa Monica Beach

 Santa Monica beaches combined with the Santa Monica Pier is a great way to spend an afternoon.
-Be warned, its big trek on the sand to get to the water’s edge so you will get a calf workout!
+Be warned, it’s a big trek on the sand to get to the water’s edge, so you will get a calf workout!

 Santa Monica Beach is beautiful with tons of families enjoying the beach.
 There are decent waves, lots and lots of places to get away from other people, and the sand is beautiful.